All Episodes

 I walk you through qualified immunity.

-Qualified immunity for the police is based off of the 14th Amendment.
+Qualified immunity for the police is based off of the 14th amendment.

-It's actually a case where there was a bunch of black, black and white, but they didn't care about the white people.
+The original case, I think it's like actually a case where there was a bunch of black and white, but they didn't care about the white people.

-They only care about the black people that went to like Tennessee bus stop or truck stop.
+They only care about the black people that went to like Tennessee bus stop or truck stop and they peacefully protested by having the black pastors go into the whites only bathroom.

-And that case is the case that created qualified immunity.
+And the police got involved and that case is the case that created qualified immunity for the police.

 But what's funny is that qualified immunity is off the 14th Amendment.

-So if you are a white state citizen, cops don't have any qualified immunity with you whatsoever.
+and cops don't have any qualified immunity with you whatsoever, nothing.

-So, yeah, have them break out your window and spray paint your face with pepper spray.
+So yeah, have them break out your window and spray paint your face with pepper spray.

 And I'll be sitting there smiling the whole time, brother, because they have no qualified immunity with me.